Part 1 - The Gathering Storm

 At the president's residence, located on a small peninsula, Anthony contacts Ishmael.
 He tells him that the Army has the peninsula sealed off with a division of troops, ostensibly for protection.
 In reality the president and his cabinet are prisoners.
 He gives Ishmael the information needed to launch an amphibious assault.
 A ship operated by the League moves in and releases a small fleet of commandos, which quickly neutralizes the Secret Service detail and occupies the house where the president and the cabinet are.

-Ishmael advises the president that in addition to certain death if he refuses to cooperate, he has an opportunity to have a respectable legacy if he follows the League's directives to restore a legitimate constitutional government.
+Ishmael advises the president that he faces certain death if he refuses to cooperate but has an opportunity to leave a respectable legacy if he follows the League's directives to restore a legitimate constitutional government.
 The president, who was never more than a figurehead, agrees.
 He will oversee a series of reforms, by a legislature that knows failure to comply will be fatal and the destruction of the country will be restarted, this time with no way to stop it.
 Ishmael warns the president to remain where he is long enough for him to evacuate his men.
 When the time is up the president looks out over the ocean to see the League ship getting underway.

 Luther and his people return to their homes, and Grant and his community help them rebuild.
 Jerry, with no immediate plans, says he might return to Arkansas, but not to Little Rock.
 Tommy decides he might, if he can find a suitable candidate among his girlfriends, settle down in a stable relationship.
 Carter and Jessica, watching television, notice that the non-stop coverage of the war has been replaced by the usual pre-war entertainment programming, and wonder how successful they have really been.